Nara Cherry Blossom 2026: Best Spots & Forecast

 What to eat in Nara during cherry blossom season

-• Kakinoha-zushi (Persimmon Leaf Sushi): A Nara specialty, this lightly pressed sushi is wrapped in persimmon leaves, giving it a subtle aroma.
-Best enjoyed from small shops around Nara Park and Kintetsu Nara Station.
+Kakinoha-zushi (Persimmon Leaf Sushi): A Nara specialty, this lightly pressed sushi is wrapped in persimmon leaves.
+Best enjoyed from small shops around Nara Park.

-• Fresh Mochi from Nakatanidō: Famous for its live pounding demonstrations, these soft mugwort mochi are a seasonal must-try.
-Try going early to watch the mochi being freshly prepared.
+Fresh Mochi from Nakatanidō: Famous for its live pounding demonstrations, these soft mugwort mochi are a seasonal must-try.

-• Sakura-themed sweets: During peak bloom, many patisseries in Naramachi release cherry blossom-flavored wagashi, mochi, and even sakura drinks—perfect for a spring photo or picnic in the park.
+Sakura-themed sweets: During peak bloom, many patisseries in Naramachi release cherry blossom-flavored wagashi, perfect for a spring picnic.

 When is the best time to visit?
 Morning or afternoon

-• Afternoon: Still enjoyable if paired with a Kyoto morning visit.
-The light can be warmer for photography, but expect more visitors, especially near major temples and popular sakura spots.
+- Afternoon: expect more visitors, especially near major temples and popular sakura spots.

 📌 Tips for smoother sightseeing

-• Bring a light jacket; early spring mornings can be chilly in Nara Park.
+- Bring a light jacket; early spring mornings can be chilly.

-• If visiting multiple spots, plan a circular walking route through Nara Park to minimize backtracking.
+- Plan a circular walking route to minimize backtracking.

-• Respect the deer: don’t feed them outside approved crackers, and avoid touching their antlers.
+- Respect the deer: don’t feed them outside approved crackers.

 Nara Cherry Blossom FAQs